 Canada Recovery Benefit (CRB): CRB was put into effect on Sep 27th, 2020 and has similar eligibility criteria as CERB.
 Although it is a taxable benefit, CRA deducts 10% taxes at source which you can claim as a refundable credit on your tax return.

 When you have a decrease in your income, this means that your taxable income is going down.
 Your taxable income is what determines what rate of tax is used to calculate how much tax you owe.
 Less employment income will mean less taxable income, and that will be indicated on your T4 slip.
 If you apply for CERB or CRB, the benefit will be added to your income increasing your tax liability.
 The CERB and CRB income will be reported on a T4A slip.
 CRA will withhold 10% taxes from your CRB earnings and none from your CERB, but this does not cover the first federal and provincial tax bracket.
 It is recommended to save some money on the side in case you are required to pay taxes when you file your income tax return.

 I am being required to work from home in self-isolation, but I will need supplies, can I write those off?

 If your employer has made the decision to ask employees to work from home, your work environment has changed, and in some cases, what you need to do your job effectively has also changed.
-In most cases, employers are making sure employees are outfitted with all necessary supplies they need for a quarantine period, but there is a possibility that you may have to get yourself some items while you are away from the office.
-If you are not provided an allowance by your employer, or they are not directly reimbursing you for those expenses, you may be eligible to claim some of your employment expenses.
+In most cases, employers are making sure employees are outfitted with all the necessary supplies they need for a quarantine period, but there is a possibility that you may have to get yourself some items while you are away from the office.
+If you are not provided with an allowance by your employer, or they are not directly reimbursing you for those expenses, you may be eligible to claim some of your employment expenses.

-What if I get employment insurance benefits (EI), while I am laid off?
+What if I get Employment Insurance benefits (EI), while I am laid off?

 Are my taxes still due at the same time?